amidabuddha/dirtree/README.md

 ## Features
 - Displays directory contents in a hierarchical tree view
-- Optional `-h` flag to show hidden files and directories (those starting with `.`)
+- Optional `-a` flag to show hidden files and directories (those starting with `.`)
-- Optional `-s` flag to sort directory contents alphabetically
+- Optional `-U` flag to disable alphabetical sorting
 - Defaults to current directory if no path is provided
 - Cross-platform compatibility